GeoNet/delta/docs/SEISMIC_SENSOR_ORIENTATION_POLARITIES.md

-# Seismic Sensor Orientation Conventions and Methods
+# Seismic Sensor Orientation and Polarity Conventions and Methods

 The conventions and methods used by GeoNet to measure and represent seismic sensor orientations and polarities are outlined in this document.